Sometimes you look at your own website and wonder, Is this a good site?

 - Does my content read well?

-30. Has Keyword Research Been Performed on the Site?
+30. Have You Performed Keyword Research on the Site?

-Just adding keywords in everywhere doesn’t work well.
+Just adding keywords everywhere without a strategy doesn’t work well.
+It feels unnatural and strange to read.

 You have to know things like search volume, how to target those words accordingly with your audience, and how to identify what to do next.